BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique barometers.

 To retain accuracy, barometers should never be positioned close to a radiator or fireplace.

-It is important to remove any gold, or silver jewellery, before you handle a mercury barometer.
+Make sure to remove any gold or silver jewellery before you handle a mercury barometer.

 Relocating barometers